sreekarnv/burger-house/README.md

 # Technologies Used
 This website was built using ReactJs for the frontend and ExpressJs and mongoDB for the backend

+This website is a desktop-first-approach website.
+The styling for this website was done without using any css frameworks.
+SCSS (css preprocessor) was used instead of regular css so as to maintain cleaner css code.

 # credentials
     Admin:  email: admin@email.com